 The important immune cells in the brain are called microglia acting as the central junction between neuroinflammation and neurodegenerative diseases.
 In patients of cognitive disorders and Alzheimer’s disease (AD) animal models, amoebic morphology and inflammatory pathways are activated to release numerous cells in the inflammatory factors by active microglia.
 Dendrobium nobile Lindl. alkaloids (DNLA) are a kind of naturally extracted product that exhibits neuroprotective and anti-inflammatory activities.
-We previously reported that DNLA effectively inhibited NF-?B signal pathway in AD models.
+We previously reported that DNLA effectively inhibited NF-κB signal pathway in AD models.
 But how does DNLA exert antiinflammatory action is unknown.
 To study microglia-mediated inflammation, BV2 microglia cells were used to examine the effects of DNLA against LPS-induced inflammatory response.
 We found that DNLA reduced LPS-induced production of TNF-a and levels of Nlrp3 and IL-1ß mRNA, inhibited LPS-induced morphological changes, and decreased the protein expression of microglia marker Iba-1, inflammation-related factors iNOS in BV2 cells.
-Fortunately, DNLA significantly affected the expression of NF-?B p65, I?Ba and their phosphorylative products in cellular nucleus and cytosol of LPS-induced BV2 microglia, and decreased TLR4, NLRP3, ASC, caspase-1, NEK7 and GSDMD expression of LPS-induced BV2 microglia.
-Taken together, the present study clearly demonstrated the protective effects of DNLA against LPS-induced inflammation in BV2 microglia, probably mediated through NF-?B and NLRP3 signaling pathways.
+Fortunately, DNLA significantly affected the expression of NF-κB p65, IκBa and their phosphorylative products in cellular nucleus and cytosol of LPS-induced BV2 microglia, and decreased TLR4, NLRP3, ASC, caspase-1, NEK7 and GSDMD expression of LPS-induced BV2 microglia.
+Taken together, the present study clearly demonstrated the protective effects of DNLA against LPS-induced inflammation in BV2 microglia, probably mediated through NF-κB and NLRP3 signaling pathways.

 DNLA: Dendorbium Nobile Lindl.
 Alkaloids; LPS: Lipopolysaccharide; IL-1β: Interleukin-1β; TNF-α: Tumor Necrosis Factor; iNOS: Induced Nitric Oxide Synthase; TLR4: Toll-like Receptor 4; NLRP3: NLR family pyrin domain-containning protein 3; NF-κB: Nuclear Factor-κB; IκBα: Inhibitor of NF-κB; ASC: Apoptosis-associated Speck-like protein containing CARD; Iba- 1: Ionized calcium binding adaptor; GSDMD: Gasdermin D; NEK7: NIMA-related kinase-7

 Alzheimer’s disease (AD) is the most common brain disease with aging characterized by progressive memory loss and cognitive decline.
 The hallmark of AD is the formation of senile plaques composed of amyloid-β (Aβ) and neurofibrillary tangles (NFTs).
 Accumulating evidence indicates that neuroinflammation is also a critical hallmark of AD .
 Microglia are the major regulators of neuroinflammation in mammalian brain and play a pathological role in AD development and progression .
 Macroglia could degrade Aβ to resist its deposition, on the other hand, microglia can release proinflammatory mediators to cause neuroinflammation and aggravate Aβ and tau pathology [3-5].